 Work can be a place of chaos and frustration.
 You can sort through piles of paperwork that never seem to end and answer a constant flow of emails.
 But you don't have to endure this frustration every day.
 You can easily enhance your office workflow and make it much easier and less stressful to get your work done.

-Below are nine ways you can improve your workflow and watch your office productivity grow.
+Below are 13 ways you can improve your workflow and watch your office productivity grow.

 Staying on task seems to be a challenge for many employees.
 They face many distractions in a workday, such as Facebook, text messages and social interactions.
 When employees lose focus on their work, it takes significant time to bring their attention back to their current task.
 If you provide frequent breaks for employees and encourage them to take advantage of designated breaks, they can let themselves forget about work for a short time and clear their minds.
 When the break is complete, they'll be more apt to concentrate and accomplish work at a faster pace.